axs5489/Panelization.pretty/README.md

 ===================

 LAYOUT FILES: KiCad footprints useful for PCB panelization (mouse-bites...).
+This was oringinally forked from madworm/Panelization.pretty.
+The following changes were made in each footprint for process efficiency.
+1. The half-circles (originally on F.Silkscreen) are now on the Edge Cuts layer, since the silkscreen is unnecessary and the half-circles were tedious to add.
+2. Footprints are excluded from schematic and BOM, as well as exempted from the Courtyard requirement

 ## How to add the footprints:

-1. Download/clone this repo.
+1. Download/clone this repo into your user footprints library.
-2. open Footprint editor in KiCad, there "File / Import footprint from KiCad File..."
-3. Select one of the mouse-bite kicad_mod files
+2. In KiCad, open Preferences -> "Manage Footprint Libraries ..."
+3. Add an empty row to the Global Libraries
-4. Save it to your project or make a local library
+4. Name it ("Panelization") and point it to your clone

-Or place the full Panelization.pretty folder in your KiCad library folder.

 ## How to use the footprints:

 1. Place the footprint on your pcb edge
 2. Connect the Edge.Cuts layer to the footprint
-3. draw the half circles on the Edge.Cuts layer
-4. enjoy
+9. Profit?!?!

 ## Examples: